DEFRA/waste-carriers-acceptance-tests/README.md

 This repository is being updated on the following principles:

+* Keep feature files small - the steps should make it clear what the feature is actually testing.
+However, in some cases, smaller steps make sense to allow re-use.
-* Share helper functions across steps to reduce repetition
+* Put the detailed functionality in a step, making use of helper functions to avoid duplication.
-* Share page objects in the @journey app as much as possible, where there is duplication between old/new apps, and front/back office
+* Put shared page objects in the @journey app, where there is duplication between old/new apps, and front/back office.
+* Use unique names for step and page files.
-* Reduce the number of files and apps where possible
+* Reduce the number of files and apps where possible, unless it makes the tests hard to understand.

 ## Tips